ton-community/ton-docs/docs/develop/howto/fees-low-level.md

 ### FunC constructions gas fees

-Almost all functions used in FunC are defined in [stdlib.func](https://github.com/ton-blockchain/ton/blob/master/crypto/smartcont/stdlib.fc) which maps FunC functions to Fift assembler instructions.
+Almost all FunC functions used in this article are defined in [stablecoin stdlib.fc contract](https://github.com/ton-blockchain/stablecoin-contract) (actually, stdlib.fc with new opcodes is currently **under development** and **not yet presented on the mainnet repos**, but you can use `stdlib.fc` from [stablecoin](https://github.com/ton-blockchain/ton) source code as reference) which maps FunC functions to Fift assembler instructions.
 In turn, Fift assembler instructions are mapped to bit-sequence instructions in [asm.fif](https://github.com/ton-blockchain/ton/blob/master/crypto/fift/lib/Asm.fif).
-So if you want to understand how much exactly the instruction call will cost you, you need to find `asm` representation in `stdlib.func`, then find bit-sequence in `asm.fif` and calculate instruction length in bits.
+So if you want to understand how much exactly the instruction call will cost you, you need to find `asm` representation in `stdlib.fc`, then find bit-sequence in `asm.fif` and calculate instruction length in bits.

 However, generally, fees related to bit-lengths are minor in comparison with fees related to cell parsing and creation, as well as jumps and just number of executed instructions.